Yorkshire Sculpture International 2019

 Between November 2018 and February 2019 the school organised a series of eight lectures in partnership with YSI and Leeds Art Gallery.
 Delivered by acclaimed artists including Anne Hardy, James Capper, Holly Hendry and Zadie Xa, this series was open to both students and the general public.
 Exploring sculptural practice today and their unique perspective, most of the speakers also ran exclusive tutorials for Leeds Beckett students.

 Six events from our biannual INSIDE/OUT lecture series are being run in partnership with YSI, featuring a fantastic array of practitioners from various areas of the world of sculpture.
 Starting with internationally renowned artist Kimsooja delivering the first of these in October 2018, and then moving onto our March 2019 series featuring the brilliant Phyllida Barlow, Tarek Atoui, Tamar Harpaz, Nobuko Tsuchiya and Ayşe Erkman, these all promise to be fascinating.

-The mission of the series is to bring the best minds of our generation to inspire and support the work students and staff do across the School of Art, Architecture & Design at Leeds Beckett University.
-The series is also open to the general public and recordings of the talks are made available online, here.
+The mission of the series is to bring the best minds of our generation to inspire and support the work students and staff do across the Leeds School of Arts at Leeds Beckett University.
+The series is also open to the general public and recordings of the talks are made available online.